biocypher/biocypher/_sources/quickstart.md.txt

 If there exists no identifier system that is suitable for coverage of the data, the standard field `id` can be used; this will not result in the creation of a named property that reflects the identifier of each node.
 See below for an example.
+The `preferred_id` field can in this case also be omitted entirely; this will lead to the same outcome (`id`).

 The other slots of a graph constituent entry contain information BioCypher needs to receive the input data correctly and construct the